Fiber vs 5G Home Internet

 How to Decide

 If both are available at similar prices, choose fiber.
-If fiber is unavailable or expensive, test 5G home internet for a week and watch ping, jitter, and evening speed.
-Run a speed test at different times so you compare real performance, not just advertised speed.
+If fiber is unavailable or expensive, trial 5G home internet for a week and watch ping, jitter, and evening speed.
+Run a speed test at different times of day so you compare real performance, not advertised speed, and check how providers in your area actually perform in our ISP rankings before committing.